-The training division is comprised of two training officers.
-The training division currently faces a number of staffing challenges.
+The Training Division is comprised of two training officers.
+The Training Division currently faces a number of staffing challenges.
 The CYFS Fire Chief provided a report to JCC in September 2013 regarding 'Training Division Status Report' (Fire Services Report 2013-07) which addressed the Training Division roles, resources and staffing.

 The administrative support is currently split between the training and administrative divisions.
-There is currently not sufficient time to satisfy all of the needs and requirements of the training division.
+There is currently not sufficient time to satisfy all of the needs and requirements of the Training Division.
 The demands for administrative support continue to increase as the number of suppression staff is increased.
+It is therefore recommended that an additional administrative assistant be hired to provide dedicated support to the Training Division.

 Both training officer positions are dedicated to training.
 A third secondment position from the fire suppression division was introduced in 2011 as part of firefighter recruit training process.
 The secondment process worked well for the department, however the current person within the position has recently returned to the suppression division.
+This leaves a need for an additional Training Officer position.
+It is recommended that this position be filled as a full-time position in the short-term of the plan.